-Employment training program for young adults with ID/DD
+Employment training program for young adults with diverse abilities

 LH Works provides social and vocational experiences for job seekers who currently do not reach the benchmarks for competitive employment.
 By identifying the interests and vocational readiness of job seekers, LH Works empowers individuals to create their own pathways to employment and independent living.

 Job seekers who have not yet mastered the vocational and soft skills necessary for competitive employment